fitnr/addfips/README.md

 * Slightly fuzzy matching allows for missing diacretic marks and different name formats ("Nye County" or "Nye', "Saint Louis" or "St. Louis", "Prince George's" or "Prince Georges")
 * Includes up-to-date 2015 geographies (shout out to Kusilvak Census Area, AK, and Oglala Lakota Co., SD)

 Note that some states have counties and county-equivalent independent cities with the same names (e.g. Baltimore city & County, MD, Richmond city & County, VA).
-Add FIPS's behavior may pick the wrong geography if just the name ("Baltimore") is passed.
+AddFIPS's behavior may pick the wrong geography if just the name ("Baltimore") is passed.

 ## Command line tool
 ````